LogoLogo

 };

 Not that the gc filed has timer_list type.
-This structure defined in the include/linux/timer.h header file and main point of this structure is to store dynamic timers in the Linux kernel.
+This structure defined in the header file and main point of this structure is to store dynamic timers in the Linux kernel.
 Actually, the Linux kernel provides two types of timers called dynamic timers and interval timers.
 First type of timers is used by the kernel, and the second can be used by user mode.
 The timer_list structure contains actual dynamic timers.
 The list_set contains gc timer in our example represents timer for garbage collection.
 This timer will be initialized in the list_set_gc_init function:

 static void